16 ways to drive website traffic and increase search ranking

 4. Rich snippets

 Almost all Google searches, especially questions, offer the top result in a neat little box known as a rich snippet.
-Rich snippets account for nearly 55% of all clicks on Google.
+Rich snippets account for 58% of all clicks on Google.
 Snippets are what they sound like: bite-sized bits of information relevant to your search.
 They're a fantastic way to advertise your site's valuable information and increase your number of visitors.

 It's important to note that rich snippets won't directly increase your website's rankings, but you will notice an increase in visitors.
-This means it works better as a solution on how to drive traffic to your website in the short term, which will improve your ranking in the long term.
+This means it works better as a solution to drive traffic to your website in the short term, which will improve your ranking in the long term.

 5. Improve dwell time

 Dwell time is the time someone spends on your website, specifically your homepage.
-A high bounce rate (visitors who don't dwell) will move your site down in rankings, which is definitely something you don't want!
+A high bounce rate (visitors who don't dwell) will move your site down in rankings, which is something you don't want!

 It's worth mentioning that dwell time is not quite the same as click-through rate (CTR).
 CTR keeps track of the number of people who click on your link, while dwell time focuses on what people do after they click the link.